 Standard trout gear should do for most of your fly fishing in Nevada.
-A 9-foot 5 weight rod with 4X tippet and 9-foot leader, accompanied by trout fly line and sink tip fly line should do fine.
+A 9-foot, 5-weight rod with a 9-foot leader and 4X tippet, accompanied by a floating weight-forward fly line should do fine.

 Persons age 12 and up require a fishing license in the state of Nevada.
 For youth age 12-15 the cost is $13, and for those 16 and up it’s $29.
 Those age 65 and older may purchase a license for $13.
 Non-residents may purchase a fishing license for $21 for youth age 12-15 and $69 for those 16 and up.
 A trout stamp is also required for those wishing to fish for or take trout.
 This is available to both residents and non-residents for $10.